Nealena-Joy/GitFundamentals-2/README.md

 # GIT Exercise
-Git is a versioni control system that allows us to track changes and commit them to history.
+Git is a version control system that allows us to track changes and commit them to history.
 Here is a growing collection of resources and helpful commands to know when working with git.

 Add a line before to add spacing.